About the Smoothwall Filter

-The Guardian module is the Smoothwall Filter, an intelligent, web content filter that dynamically analyzes, understands and categorizes all web content requested by your users.
+The Guardian module is the Smoothwall Filter.
+It is an intelligent, web content filter that dynamically analyzes, understands and categorizes all web content requested by your users.
 There are various policy types that you can create depending on what you want to achieve.

 Policies determine how the Smoothwall Filter handles web content to best protect your users in your organization and you should consider things like, your Acceptable Usage Policy (AUP) and configuring your users' browsers or network connections to use the Smoothwall Filter as their web proxy or default gateway.
 Policies are processed in order.
 Therefore, you need to make sure that the order of the policies is correct so that content is scanned and filtered correctly.

-Policies contain policy objects and have a similar base structure, for example, who do you want to protect, what category of content, where are your users physically located, when do you want the policy to apply to your users and the action that you want the Smoothwall Filter to take, for example, block or allow.
-See the help topic, About policy objects.
+Policies contain policy objects and have a similar base structure, for example, who do you want to protect, what category of content, where are your users physically located, when do you want the policy to apply to your users and the action that you want the Smoothwall Filter to take, for example, block or allow, see our help topic, About policy objects.

 Swurl is a URL list manager.
-Users who aren't Smoothwall administrators, for example, teachers or managers can manage lists of URLs outside of the Smoothwall Filter administration user interface in a simple user-friendly user portal.
-See, the help topic, About swurl.
+Users who aren't Smoothwall administrators, for example, teachers or managers can manage lists of URLs outside of the Smoothwall Filter administration user interface in a simple user-friendly User Portal, see, our help topic, About swurl.